greshake/i3status-rust/CONTRIBUTING.md

 We will *not* generally accept the following:

-- **PRs that just run `rustfmt` on the existing codebase.** Yes, we are aware that the code style is not consistent, but a blanket formatting change is not helpful at this time.
-See #340 for a place to discuss this.

 - **PRs that just update dependencies to their newest version.** See below.

 ## Dependencies